isuckatlinux/isuckatlinux.github.io/_posts/2022-02-06-teacher-htb-writeup.md

 ---

 ## Introduction
 Hello everyone!
 Today we are going to be working on a HTB machine called Teacher.
 We will be practicing how to bruteforce some logins, also how to discover moodle version and how to attack an especific version of itself.
+Also we are going to see how to exploit missconfigured crontab.

 ## Ports recognizement